cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 ### Customization of syntax checkers

 **Flymake** does not provide built-in means to customize syntax checkers.
-Instead, when defining a new syntax checker, the user needs to declare customization variables explicitly and explicitly check their value in the init function.
+Instead, when defining a new syntax checker the user needs to declare customization variables explicitly and explicitly check their value in the init function.